Parliamentary.ai

 Overview

 This bill aims to improve the rights and entitlements of victims of crime in England and Wales.
-Key changes include strengthening the Victims' Code, mandating reporting of suspected child sexual abuse, establishing homicide reviews, and enhancing victim support services.
+Key changes include strengthening the Victims’ Code, mandating reporting of suspected child sexual abuse, and establishing processes for homicide reviews and appeals against decisions not to prosecute.

 Description

-The bill introduces a mandatory duty for healthcare professionals, teachers, and social care workers in England and Wales to report suspected child sexual abuse to the police within 28 days.
-Exceptions exist if another professional has already reported the same incident or if a prescribed safeguarding policy is followed.
+The bill creates a legal duty for professionals working with children (healthcare professionals, teachers, social care workers) to report suspected child sexual abuse to the police within 28 days.

-The bill requires reviews of unsolved or acquitted homicide cases, involving persons aged 16 or over.
-Specified bodies (police, local authorities, health services etc.) will be responsible, guided by standards set by the Victims' Commissioner.
+The bill mandates reviews of unsolved or acquitted homicide cases, outlining the involvement of various bodies including police, local authorities, and health services, guided by standards set by the Victims' Commissioner.

-The bill grants victims the right to request a review of decisions not to prosecute a crime.
-This review must be conducted by someone other than the original decision-maker.
+Victims gain the right to request a review of decisions not to prosecute a case, ensuring transparency and accountability.

 Government Spending